-N. Remedial Action Scheme
+L. Remedial Action Scheme

-The use of a Remedial Action Scheme (formally called a Special Protection System) within the Xcel Energy service territory is addressed in the Transmission Planning Criteria Manual for the applicable operating company.
-NSPM and NSPW Transmission System.
-The Transmission Planning Criteria Manual for the NSPM and NSPW Transmission System can be found on MISO's website Policy, Procedure, Standards Template (misoenergy.org)
+The use of a Remedial Action Scheme within the NSPX service territory is addressed in the Transmission Planning Criteria Manual for the NSPM and NSPW Transmission System.
+The Transmission Planning Criteria Manual for the NSPM and NSPW Transmission System can be found on MISO's site (www.misoenergy.org/Library/Pages/ManagedFileSet.aspx?SetId=433